Justin-Lund/PS-Remote-Support/README.md

 All of the troubleshooting options work remotely, eliminating the need to remotely take control of a user's computer

+See the screenshots below for the full list of the script's functionalities

 ![Remote Support Tools Main Menu](https://i.imgur.com/DTEaB3k.png)